Find out If Pro Bono Services Are Tax Deductible

 Pro bono service refers to work performed or provided without charge to benefit a cause or for the good of the general public.
 Some expenses for performing pro bono services are tax-deductible, but many are not.

 Although most people think of legal services, pro bono services can be other things as well and many other types of professionals donate their services free of charge (accountants, doctors, etc.).
 The IRS is a little fussy about what constitutes professional services and providing a service does not mean it constitutes pro bono work.

-It is important to distinguish between donating professional services and simply volunteering time and labor because volunteer hours are generally not tax deductible.
-You can learn more about how the IRS distinguishes between pro bono services and volunteer services in, Are Pro Bono Services the Same as Volunteer Services?
+It is important to distinguish between donating professional services and simply volunteering time and labor because volunteer hours are generally not tax-deductible.

 Tax Deductions for Services